thecomeonman/MakingFriendsWithTrackingData/ClusteringPlayerBallCoordinates.md

     not splitting it enough and being unable to infer anything out of them.
 No strong reason behind 48 either except it’s an easy number to work with.

+-   Also tried clustering just the ball locations and clustering player locations leaving out the GK and translating the rest of the players such that the mean location of all the player in that frame was at (0,0).
+That didn’t look as good as this.

 Understanding cluster groups
 ----------------------------